rabingaire/never_kill_your_time/README.md

-# never_kill_your_time
+# never kill your time
-This is a simple app that sends push notification on Ubuntu reminding of your routine.
+A simple script that creates push notification on Ubuntu to remind your routine.